-In New Jersey, landlords cannot charge a tenant security deposit that is more than 1 and 1/2 months’ rent.
-If a landlord increases the rent, the security deposit may be increased as well, but the increase in the security deposit is limited to only a 10-percent increase per year.
+In New Jersey, landlords cannot charge a tenant security deposit that is more than one and one-half months’ rent.
+If a landlord increases the rent, the security deposit may be increased as well, but the increase in the security deposit is limited to only a 10% increase per year.

 Security Deposit Holdings in New Jersey

 Security deposits should not be mingled with the landlord’s personal finances. and shall be kept in a separate account within 30 days of receiving the security deposit.
 New Jersey landlords who hold or receive security deposit for 10 or more rental units must either:

 - Invest the aggregate amount of security deposits in shares of an insured money market fund; or

 - Deposit the same with a state or federally chartered or insured bank or saving and loans association under an account that earns a variable interest rate.

-The landlord should provide the tenant with a written notice regarding the latter’s security deposit within 30 days of receiving or moving the same.
+The landlord should provide the tenant with a written notice regarding the tenant’s security deposit within 30 days of receiving or moving the same.
 The notice must contain the following:

 - The type of account.